Empanada-Life/empanada-life.github.io/_posts/2019-5-16-walking-north.md

 Past corner stores, parks, and laundromats.
 Up the final hill between me and that sweet salty breeze, where the apartments give way to fancy old houses.
 I paused on my way down.

-Looking out over the harbor&mdsah;past the islands dotting the shoreline, past the scurrying little boats and the piers and masts and buoys&mdash;out there where misty sky meets grey water, suddenly naked and bare behind the hill, sat beauty.
+Looking out over the harbor&mdash;past the islands dotting the shoreline, past the scurrying little boats and the piers and masts and buoys&mdash;out there where misty sky meets grey water, suddenly naked and bare behind the hill, sat beauty.

 So I faced a choice...